 Still Want More Plantable Goodies?

 Botanical PaperWorks makes a bunch of other plantable products.
-2 of them really jumped out to me personally.

-1) Think, Write, & Grow Plantable Journal:
+1) Think, Write, & Grow Plantable Journal

 As a journaler myself, this really caught my eye!

-(Oh I so hope it’s unruled paper…because no journal should have lines.
+(Oh I so hope it’s unruled paper… because no journal should have lines.
 Isn’t the point of journaling to abandon the boxes that bind us and let our thoughts flow freely?)

 This one is WAY cool.
-It’s a little deviation from the company’s wildflower theme…but that’s why i like it.
+It’s a little deviation from the company’s wildflower theme… but that’s why I like it.